Maxagl/OpenvpnTutorial/README.md

 1. When we create the instance, we need to have **Allow full access to all Cloud APIs** in **Identity and API access**
 this will help us transfer file from remote to local.
+2. remember to change the fire wall rule!!!.important